kornysietsma/korny-info-blog/_posts/2025-09-12-agentic-ai-and-security.md

 ### Limiting access to untrusted content

-This is probably the best category for limiting our risk.
+This is probably the simplest category for most people to change {: .notice--info}
-{: .notice--info}

-**You should avoid reading content that can be written by the general public** - don't read public issue trackers, don't read arbitrary web pages, don't let an LLM read your email or public chats!
+**Avoid reading content that can be written by the general public** - don't read public issue trackers, don't read arbitrary web pages, don't let an LLM read your email!

 Obviously _some_ content is unavoidable - you can ask an LLM to summarise a web page, and you are _probably_ safe from that web page having hidden instructions in the text.
 Probably.
-But probably better to stick to "Please search on docs.microsoft.com" than "Please read the latest comments on reddit".
-Or keep the task that reads Reddit separate from other tasks - see "Split the tasks" below.
+But for most of us it's pretty easy to limit what we need to "Please search on docs.microsoft.com" and avoid "Please read comments on Reddit".

+Of course there are situations where you need to do research, which often involves arbitrary searches on the web - for that I'd suggest segregating just that risky task from the rest of your work - see "Split the tasks" below.

 ### Beware tools that violate all three of these!